Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 finer control) using the `libep.thr.pool.min_workers` and `libep.thr.pool.max_workers` parameters.

-Creating a GCL
+Creating a Log
 --------------

-For the time being, to create your own logs you'll need the GDP name (_not_ the DNS name) of the log server that will store the log.
+For the time being, to create your own logs you'll need the GDP name (_not_ the DNS name) of the creation service to create the log.
 This can be set as an administrative parameter, and the internal form is printed out as the log server starts up.
-We run three log servers at Berkeley you can use:
+We run a creation service at Berkeley named `edu.berkeley.eecs.gdp.service.creation`.

-	edu.berkeley.eecs.gdp-01.gdplogd
-	edu.berkeley.eecs.gdp-02.gdplogd
-	edu.berkeley.eecs.gdp-03.gdplogd

-You can set a default server on which to create logs using the `swarm.gdp.gcl-create.server` administrative parameter, or on the `gcl-create` command line using the `-s` flag.
+If you are running your own creation service, you can change that default using the `swarm.gdp.creation-service.name` administrative parameter, or on the `gob-create` command line using the `-s` flag.

 You'll also need to select a name for your log.
 We recommend using a name that is unlikely to clash with other